CONSTITUTION & BYLAWS

 - Substantial prayer, both individually and corporately, should be an integral part of the election process;

 - Nominations should proceed with the support of the elders;

 - All candidates for church office should be treated with the grace, kindness, and honesty appropriate in evaluating fellow members;

 - The election process shall express that spirit of mutual trust, openness, and loving consideration that is appropriate within the body of our Lord Jesus Christ.

 Section 2 – Selection of Officers

 The election of officers shall be held at a members’ meeting of the church.
-Names of nominees to serve as elders, deacons, clerk, or administrator shall be presented by the elders at the previous members’ meeting (providing that previous meeting occurred at least four weeks prior), and the election shall proceed as directed by the moderator.
+Names of nominees to serve as elders or deacons shall be presented by the elders at the previous members’ meeting (providing that previous meeting occurred at least four weeks prior), and the election shall proceed as directed by the moderator.

 The elders should seek recommendations and involvement from the general membership in the nomination process.
 Any member with reason to believe that a nominated candidate is unqualified for an office should express such concern to the elders.
 Members intending to speak in opposition to a candidate should express their objection to the elders as far in advance as possible before the relevant church members’ meeting.